Pedicularis Densiflora - Warrior's Plume

 An infused oil can also produce excellent results as a nerve and muscle relaxer (see References & Recommended for books that go into more detail on this process), especially when used in massage, healing touch, and bodywork therapies.

 Pedicularis species are known as hemiparasitic plants, meaning their roots feed off of the roots of other nearby plants.
-All of the plants I have seen and harvested seem to have a relationship to Manzanita, growing beneath its bushes in relative solitude.
+All of the plants I have seen and harvested seem to have a relationship to Manzanita, nestled beneath its bushes in relative solitude, dreaming.
 Please be aware when harvesting this plant of its immediate surroundings.
 Whatever it is growing near will have a direct affect on its constituents.
 As always it is recommeded to have an experienced person show you where the right places to harvest are.

 An infused oil can also produce excellent results as a nerve and muscle relaxer (see References & Recommended for books that go into more detail on this process), especially when used in massage, healing touch, and bodywork therapies.

 Pedicularis species are known as hemiparasitic plants, meaning their roots feed off of the roots of other nearby plants.
-All of the plants I have seen and harvested seem to have a relationship to Manzanita, growing beneath its bushes in relative solitude.
+All of the plants I have seen and harvested seem to have a relationship to Manzanita, nestled beneath its bushes in relative solitude, dreaming.
 Please be aware when harvesting this plant of its immediate surroundings.
 Whatever it is growing near will have a direct affect on its constituents.
 As always it is recommeded to have an experienced person show you where the right places to harvest are.